Logo

 Group of young adults holding up speech balloons

-Generation Z has been in the news for all the wrong reasons recently, with some figures indicating that 87 per cent of Gen Zs didn’t even bother coming in on their first day of work.
-Barely a day goes by without some expert bemoaning the lack of work-ready skills being displayed by those born between 1997 and 2010.
+Generation Z has been in the news for all the wrong reasons recently, with one survey indicating that 87 per cent of Gen Zs didn’t even bother coming in on their first day of work.
+Barely a day goes by without an expert bemoaning the lack of work-ready skills being displayed by those born between 1997 and 2010.

-Anyone can complain that members of Gen Z are lazy, they want everything served to them on a plate, they’ve become over-reliant on artificial intelligence (AI) to solve problems, their mental health is too fragile, their attention spans are beyond short or they struggle to function in intergenerational workplaces.
+Anyone can complain that members of Gen Z are lazy, they want everything served to them on a plate, they’re over-reliant on artificial intelligence (AI) to solve problems, their mental health is too fragile, their attention spans are beyond short or they struggle to function in intergenerational workplaces.

 Gen Z is what we have.
-As educators, we should be embracing and building upon their many positive attributes, rather than squabbling over their perceived failings.
+As educators, we should be embracing and building upon their many positive attributes rather than dwelling on their perceived failings.

-Universities need to do more to communicate the fact that, once in the workforce, Gen Z bring a unique set of competencies and perspectives that challenge corporations to adapt and embrace change.
+Universities need to do more to communicate the fact that, once in the workforce, Gen Z bring their own set of competencies and perspectives that challenge corporations to adapt and embrace change.
 This is transforming traditional corporate dynamics.

 This creative spirit, entrepreneurship and willingness to challenge the status quo make them a profitable asset for any organisation.